 Dating violence is more common than you may think, especially among teens and young adults: 1 in 3 U.S. teens will experience physical, sexual, or emotional abuse from someone they’re in a relationship with before they become adults.
 And nearly half (43%) of U.S. college women report experiencing violent or abusive dating behaviors.

 Each month, we provide free groceries, including fresh produce, to well over 4,000 residents.
 Our Food Pantry is utilizing the “client choice” model which empowers food pantry clients to pick food that is appropriate for their family’s dietary needs.

 Address: 150 N L Street, Livermore, CA | Phone: 925-449-1664

-Currently, assistance is available for survivors of domestic violence and formally incarcerated survivors of sexual assault.
+Assistance may be available for survivors of domestic violence and formally incarcerated survivors of sexual assault.
 Assistance may include overdue rental payments, utility bills, and/or assistance with other expenses necessary for an individual’s self-sufficiency (e.g., car repairs, gas/food gift cards, etc).
 Applicants must be in the immediate Tri-Valley Area (Livermore, Dublin, Pleasanton).

 Restraining Order Clinic

 Tri-Valley Haven Haven’s Restraining Order Clinic assists survivors in applying for Temporary Restraining Orders (Protective Orders).
 This can be a useful tool for a victim’s safety from their abuser.
 Tri-Valley Haven staff helps people every step of the way in the process of obtaining a restraining order, from the paperwork to accompanying a survivor to court.
 All of these services are free of charge for survivors.
 Tri-Valley Haven offers Drop-in Restraining Order Clinics.
 No appointment is necessary.